The Ultimate Guide to Cremation 2023

 Due to the growing issue of unclaimed cremated remains (especially after a low-cost direct cremation), some funeral homes have introduced a new clause to their cremation contract.
 This clause allows for them to make dignified arrangements for scattering remains if they are not claimed within 90 days.

-We have listed below a few more common questions we are asked about cremation.
+Below, we have listed a few more common questions about cremation.

 How can I be sure I am receiving my loved one’s ashes?